-Wetlands and Hydric Soils
+Hydric Soils

-The eastern portion of the subject parcel contains mapped National Wetlands Inventory (NWI) wetlands.
-A wetland delineation will be required prior to any land clearing activities, site plan design, or building permit submittal.
+The subject parcel contains mapped hydric soils (Satellite sand, 0 to 2 percent slopes); indicators that wetlands may be present on the property.
+A wetland delineation will be required prior to any land clearing or grading activities, site plan design, or building permit submittal.

 Per Section 62-3694(c)(1), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
-This density may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total residential acreage as set forth in Section 65-3694(c)(6).
+This density may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total residential acreage as set forth in Section 62-3694(c)(6).
 Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts and will require mitigation in accordance with Section 62-3696.
 The applicant is encouraged to contact NRM at 321-633-2016 prior to any plan or permit submittal.